 We would, in line with Guidance on the Implementation of Plan S, encourage such journals to offer waivers.

-If a waiver is not provided, and the researcher (or their funder or institution) is unable to fund the publication fee, the publisher must permit the author to retain their copyright, make a copy of the Author Accepted Manuscript or the Version of Record available through a repository without embargo and with an open licence (CC-BY), in line with the Plan S requirements.
+If a waiver is not provided, and the researcher (or their funder or institution) is unable to fund the publication fee, the author should retain their copyright and make a copy of the Author Accepted Manuscript (AAM) or the Version of Record (VoR) available through a repository without embargo and with an open licence (CC-BY), in line with the Plan S requirements.

 If you would like your journal to be considered as a Transformative Journal, please complete the form at https://www.coalition-s.org/tj-forms

 The application will be reviewed by the cOAlition S secretariat.
-A response, indicating whether your application has been accepted will be made within 4 weeks of the date of submission.
-Journals which are afforded Transformative Journal status will be listed at https://www.coalition-s.org/plan-s-compliant-transformative-journals
+A response, indicating whether your application has been accepted will be made within four weeks of the date of submission.
+Journals which are afforded Transformative Journal status will be listed on the cOAlition S website here.